Blog

 Different ways to track the digital shelf

 Alternatively, you can use a digital shelf analytics tool.
-Once set up these tools will automatically track all the different parts of the digital shelf that you wish to monitor.
+A digital shelf analytics tool will automatically track all the different parts of the digital shelf that you wish to monitor and display the data in a dashboard.

 A digital shelf analytics tool can be a great way to keep track of your digital shelf.
 These tools will provide you with a dashboard and metrics on all aspects of the digital shelf.
 This allows you to quickly spot gaps and areas for improvement.